Asian Para Games: Powerlifting (2010–2022)

+Wheelchair Dance Sport (2014)

 Mascots

 The Asian Para Games mascots are fictional characters, usually an animal native to the area or human figures, who represent the cultural heritage of the place where the Asian Para Games are taking place.
 The mascots are often used to help market the Asian Para Games to a younger audience.
 Every Asian Para Games has its own mascot.
 Fun Fun, the mascot for the 2010 Asian Para Games was the first mascot.

-Medal count
+Medal table

-Of the 44 National Paralympic Committees participating throughout the history of the Games, 37 nations have won at least a single medal in the competition, leaving 7 nations: Afghanistan, Bangladesh, Bhutan, Cambodia, Kyrgyzstan, Nepal and Tajikistan yet to win a single medal.
-31 nations have won at least one gold medal and China became the only nation in history to emerge as overall champions.
+Of the 45 National Paralympic Committees participating throughout the history of the Games, 39 nations have won at least a single medal in the competition, leaving 6 nations: Afghanistan, Bangladesh, Bhutan, Cambodia, Maldives and Tajikistan yet to win a single medal.
+32 nations have won at least one gold medal and China became the only nation in history to emerge as overall champions.

 Asian Youth Para Games

 The Asian Youth Para Games is a multi-sport event held every four years for youth athletes with physical disabilities.
 The first Games was held in 2009 in Tokyo, Japan.
 The Asian Youth Para Games superseded the FESPIC Youth Games which last held in 2003.